-Lying close to the centre of Lochgelly, the subjects are contained within a well established Local Authority built residential area, where many of the neighbouring properties are now privately owned.
+Lying to the South-East of Dunfermline city centre, the subjects are contained within a popular private residential area, where neighbouring properties are of a mixed style and type.
 All essential retail/educational/leisure facilities are available within a short walk, and there are regular bus services nearby.